johannesboyne/soa_scaling_terraform_infrastructure/README.md

 doing this.
 God's like: What the hell?
 I dropped you containers there a while ago and I had some other work to do, and I just came back and what the hell is this?

-_(Actually this quote was made to emphasize the (solved) "problem" regarding security concerns with docker containers, but it works here as well.)_
+_(Actually this quote was made to emphasize the (solved) "problem" regarding security concerns with Docker containers, but it works here as well.)_

 Packer and Atlas are here to save us.
-The `packer push` command pushes a packer build file to the Atlas build service, which than generates our docker images - fast and without eating our development machines resources.
+The `packer push` command pushes a packer build file to the Atlas build service, which then generates our Docker images - fast and without eating our development machine's resources.

-But besides this awesome, easy, external docker image build-service, using Packer comes with another advantage: moving your infrastructure to another cloud provider or even to on-prem. becomes as easy as flipping a switch.
+But besides this awesome, easy, external Docker image build-service, using Packer comes with another advantage: moving your infrastructure to another cloud provider or even to on-prem. becomes as easy as flipping a switch.

-Because the docker images where given, we didn't had to build these images but I'll show you how a packer build file looks like for a real world application a **[keystone.js](http://keystonejs.com/) CMS** in a second mini-tutorial on Packer, Atlas, Terraform and containers.
+Because the Docker images where given, we didn't have to build these images ourselves, but I'll show you how a packer build file looks like, for a real world application, a **[keystone.js](http://keystonejs.com/) CMS**, in a second mini-tutorial on Packer, Atlas, Terraform and containers.

 ####Structuring a Terraform configuration